matrix-org/sygnal/docs/applications.md

 #### Push key and expected push data

-In your web application, the push manager subscribe method will return an object with an `endpoint` and `keys` property, the latter containing a `p256dh` and `auth` property.
+In your web application, [the push manager subscribe method](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) will return [a subscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) with an `endpoint` and `keys` property, the latter containing a `p256dh` and `auth` property.
 The `p256dh` key is used as the push key, and the push data is expected `endpoint` and `auth`.
 You can also set `default_payload` in the push data; any properties set in it will be present in the push messages you receive, so it can be used to pass identifiers specific to your client (like which account the notification is for).

 Also note that because you can only have one push subscription per service worker, and hence per origin, you might create pushers for different accounts with the same p256dh push key.
 To prevent the server from removing other pushers with the same push key for your other users, you should set `append` to `true` when uploading your pusher.